Moments in History

 CAPT Sandra L. Stosz was promoted to RADM, becoming the first female graduate of the Coast Guard Academy to reach flag rank.

-MCPO Mary Fowkles was the first African-American female to reach SCKM in the Coast Guard Reserves.
+SKCM Mary Fowlkes was the first African-American female to reach SKCM in the Coast Guard Reserves.

 Cadet 1/c Jacqueline Fitch became the first African-American female Regimental Commander at the Coast Guard Academy.